jeffregencia/PSEI-Dashboard/PSEI-April-06-2022.md

 DISCLAIMER:

 This is strictly for educational purposes only.
-Nothing I publish should be interpreted as investment advice.
-DYOR.
-Make sure to seek advice from your market advisor.
-It's your money.
-It's your risk.
+Nothing I publish should be interpreted as an investment advice.
+Please do your own research.
+Your money, your risk.